BridgesLab/PrecisionNutrition/Human Genetics/ANALYSIS.md

   and colocalization instead of Egger/PRESSO when only 1 SNP is available.
 - **Batch OpenGWAS `associations()` queries** (~100 variants) — a long variant list is silently truncated, which once collapsed an MVMR union from 528 → 80 SNPs.
+- **Check the molecular phenotype before an expression-eQTL MR.** HMGCR is regulated by *splicing*, so its functional variants (rs3846662, rs12916) are null for total mRNA (`ge`) — a gene-expression eQTL MR is blind to it.
+Use the QTL type that matches the biology (sQTL/txrev here), and don't rely on GTEx for a gene whose per-tissue eQTL is weak (small n; best HMGCR `ge` p ≈ 1e-3).

 ---